Metra: Operations

+Peterson/Ridge, the newest station on the Metra system.

 Stations

 Metra serves passengers through stations throughout the Chicago metropolitan area.
 Each station, unless a route or branch terminus, provides travel toward (inbound) and away from (outbound) downtown Chicago.
 Therefore, a passenger can connect between the city and a suburb or between two points in the suburbs using Metra service.
 Although Metra's commuter rail system is designed to connect points all over the Chicago metropolitan area, it does provide some intracity connections within Chicago.